-4 Further, while Petitioner is continuing to undertake its environmental and cultural 5 studies related to the Project and will incorporate the results of that diligence in the ultimate Project design, Petitioner does not anticipate that there are environmental issues that will 6 7 preclude development and construction of the Project.
-In evaluating potential locations for 8 new projects, NextEra Energy Resources' subsidiaries implement a well-established 9 environmental screening process for new project sites, which includes early consultations 10 with counties and local officials to identify areas that are likely to be environmentally 11 compatible with renewable energy development.
-Further, if an environmental study 12 unexpectedly identifies a significant issue with the Project site, Petitioner will work with 13 the relevant agencies to mitigate and/or avoid the issue.
+Further, while Petitioner is continuing to undertake its environmental and cultural 6 7 studies related to the Project and will incorporate the results of that diligence in the ultimate 8 Project design, Petitioner does not anticipate that there are environmental issues that will 9 preclude development and construction of the Project.
+In evaluating potential locations for 10 new projects, NextEra Energy Resources' subsidiaries implement a well-established 11 environmental screening process for new project sites, which includes early consultations 12 with counties and local officials to identify areas that are likely to be environmentally 13 compatible with renewable energy development.
+Further, if an environmental study 14 unexpectedly identifies a significant issue with the Project site, Petitioner will work with 15 the relevant agencies to mitigate and/or avoid the issue.

-Q13.
-Would the Commission's denial of a declination of jurisdiction complicate and cause inefficiencies in Petitioner's development and operation of the Project?
+16 Q13.
+Would the Commission's denial of a declination of jurisdiction complicate and cause

+17 inefficiencies in Petitioner's development and operation of the Project?

-16 A. It would.
-It is important to recognize that developing a solar generation project involves 17 balancing a large number of moving parts and can take several years due to the amount of 18 permitting, regulatory oversight, and due diligence involved.
-Requiring a generation 19 developer to obtain most of its permitting before requesting a Commission declination of 20 jurisdiction order places a substantial burden on developers.
+18 A. It would.
+It is important to recognize that developing a solar generation project involves 19 balancing a large number of moving parts and can take several years due to the amount of 20 permitting, regulatory oversight, and due diligence involved.
+Requiring a generation

-County, Indiana Circuit Court affirmed the Warren County Board of Zoning Appeals decision to grant the Jordan Creek Wind Farm a Special Exception permit (Cause No. 86C01-1701-MI-000004 (2018)).
+8 See, e.g., the Roaming Bison Wind project, where the county changed its zoning requirements after the Commission granted a declination of jurisdiction in Cause No. 45207.
+See also the Jordan Creek Wind project, where the Warren County, Indiana Circuit Court affirmed the Warren County Board of Zoning Appeals decision to grant the Jordan Creek Wind Farm a Special Exception permit (Cause No. 86C01-1701-MI-000004 (2018)).